 Contact: Diana Poerner,

 The Love Circle meets to perform various services for the community, such as making cancer caps for local hospital patients going

 Meets the 2nd Tuesday of each month from 12:00-2:00 p.m. in B1.

 We have a women’s retreat annually.
 This is a great opportunity to get to know other women in the church, take time for rest, relaxation, fun and study.

 Monday Morning Moms

-This group will study the book of Ezekiel this Winter.
 Precept is an inductive Bible Study that will help ground your faith, challenge your walk and give you hope for the future.
-They meet from 9:30 – 11:30 a.m. in the Acts Café.
+They meet from 9:30–11:30 a.m. in B1.

 This Bible study group consists of women of all ages.
-We meet on Wednesdays at 7 p.m. in the Acts Cafe throughout the year.
+We meet on Wednesdays, 7:00-8:00 p.m. throughout the year.
 You are welcome to join at any time!
 We'd love to get to know you better as we study and fellowship together.
-See Wednesday night Bible studies for our current study.